-9. The UTA candidate communicates with students with appropriate

-YES NO enthusiasm, variation of tone, and expression.

-10. The UTA candidate communicates with his/her students with poise and self- confidence.

-YES NO

-11. The UTA candidate is free of inappropriate verbal and body mannerisms which are distracting for students.
+11. The UTA candidate is free of inappropriate verbal and body mannerisms YES NO which are distracting for students.
+12. The UTA candidate makes consistent use of inclusive language (gender/culture.
+YES NO 13.
+The UTA candidate uses professional speech and mannerisms.
+YES NO 14.
+The UTA candidate greets other professionals and students in a positive YES NO manner.
+OVERALL COMMENTS / SUGGESTIONS: Cooperating teacher Signature Date Campus and Grade:

-YES NO which are distracting for students.

-12. The UTA candidate makes consistent use of inclusive language (gender/culture).

-YES NO

-13. The UTA candidate uses professional speech and mannerisms.

-YES NO

-14. The UTA candidate greets other professionals and students in a positive manner.

-YES NO

-OVER ALL CON IMENTS / SUGGESTIONS:

-Coope erating Te eacher Signature Date

-Camn us and Gi rade: